kLabUM/DRIPS/README.txt

 A SELF-CALIBRATING FRAMEWORK FOR THE SENSOR-DRIVEN AND DYNAMICAL MODELING OF COMBINED SEWER SYSTEMS.
 By Sara Troutman, Nathaniel Schambach, Nancy Love, Branko Kerkez.
 2017-05-10
 HOW TO READ ======
 1. Obtain and save historical/training and predicting/testing data.
+An example is provided in Examples.zip.
 1.1.
 Data should be saved in folder ./Examples/ with names Site[site number]_hist.mat and Site[site number]_pred.mat, respectively.
 2. Run initializeHyperparams.m to learn and save Gaussian Process hyperparameters.
 2.1.
 In User inputs section, enter Site number and sensor sampling frequency (Fs) of historical/training data.